Algebras/Algebras/linksToUsefulStuff.md

-# Very Useful Online Tools that I Personally Use
+# Useful Online Tools that I Personally Use
 <br> This list contains some of the online resources I use to build my apps.
 The softwares that I download and use often are in a different file.

 ## For Web Design (front end)